Hopkins Public Schools

 3. Interested in learning more about the test they are about to take?
 Go to https://www.hpsvikings.org/our-schools/hhs/state-testing/ for specific test information.

-1 – Student Search Service
+1 – Student Search Service (can opt-in to this service on Digital Readiness day)

-As a parent, you can provide consent for your student to opt-in to the Student Search Service when they complete their answer sheet.
 Student Search Service connects students with additional colleges and scholarship organizations by sharing information with participating organizations, which will provide you and your student with:

 • information about colleges and universities that match your student’s academic interests